vuejs/vue/README.md

 - DOM based templates with two-way data binding.
 - Precise and efficient DOM manipulation with granularity down to a TextNode.
 - POJSO (Plain Old JavaScript Objects) Models that can be shared across ViewModels with arbitrary levels of nesting.
+- Auto dependency tracking for expressions and computed properties.
+- Auto event delegation on repeated items.
+- Flexible API that encourages composition of components.
 - Extendable with custom directives and filters.
-- Auto dependency extraction for computed properties.
-- Auto event delegation on repeated items.
-- Flexible API that allows easy encapsulation of components.
-- Supports partials, transitions and nested view models.
+- Supports partials, transitions and nested ViewModels.
 - Plays well with module systems.
 Primarily [Component](https://github.com/component/component) based, but can also be used with [Browserify](https://github.com/substack/node-browserify), as a CommonJS/AMD module or as a standalone library.

 ## Browser Support